BR-300 Industrial ROV 300m

 Maintains selected inspection depth automatically and compensates vertical drift during long inspection passes.

-These functions improve inspection repeatability and reduce operator workload.
+These functions improve inspection repeatability and reduce operator workload during routine subsea inspection operations.

 - Depth sensor